 You came to visit the city.
 Why not starting from its gardens.
 Tehran doesn’t have a Central Park, but it has many small ones.
 You’ll be spoilt for choice.

 Head to the “Ab-o-tesh” park in the center of the city (metro Haghani).
 Take a photo of the incredible view of the chain of the Alborz and then plunge at the heart of the bridge to enjoy a chicken sandwich … only made of chicken.

 Iranians take such delight in eating chicken that they just replaced the bread of the sandwich with chicken.

 Want more?
 Continue to Tehran Botanical Garden to enjoy a botanic trip around the world.
 Boasting species from Himalaya on a hill of 19 meters (Iranians are known for their eagerness to take up a challenge), Japan, Australia, Africa and even America, this place is definitely a must see.
-If you want to come to Tehran in the spring, check out this article: Spring in Tehran’s Parks: A walkthrough
+If you want to visit Tehran in the spring, check out this article: Spring in Tehran’s Parks

 2- Tickle the clouds

 Details annoy you and you need a global view to feel the atmosphere of the city?
 Head to Bam-e Tehran, literally the “Roof of Tehran”, which gives you an overlook to the city and is where young Tehranis use to meet up at night.
 Enjoy a Faloudeh (traditional noodle-style ice cream from Shiraz) and experience the sociability of Iranians by making new friends there.

 Life in first class?
 I have something for you.
 Get to the top of the Milad Tower and admire the 360° degree view of the city.
 Have dinner there in one of the fanciest restaurants in Tehran.

 3- Get in touch with History: knock at death’s door